matpascaud/microBlogging/README.md

 I decided to create the project using Swift as a self training exercise since I have not developed any project using Swift.
 The Git commits have not been made in a good way because I thought I would redo all the project but then it you would have been weird to make all the commits in a minute so I decided to keep the way I did.
 For the UI, I used the storyboard and created some custom cells for the tableView.
+I used AutoLayout for constraints.
 I added a very simple function for cache images and I keep the last content I retrieved for the list of authors.
 I decided not to use any third party librairies.